 When the SMF cannot control the UPF terminating the N3 interface used by a PDU Session and SSC mode 2/3 procedures are not applied to the PDU Session, an I-SMF is inserted between the SMF and the AMF and handling of PDU Session(s) is described in clause 5.34.

-NOTE 8: User Plane resources for PDU Sessions of a UE, except for regulatory prioritized service like Emergency Services and MPScan be deactivated by the SMF if the UE is only reachable for regulatory prioritized services.
+NOTE 8: User Plane resources for PDU Sessions of a UE, except for Emergency Services, and other regulatory prioritized services (e.g., MPS, MCX), can be deactivated by the SMF if the UE is only reachable for Emergency services and other regulatory prioritized services (e.g., MPS, MCX).

 The SMF serving a PDU session (i.e. Anchor) can be changed during lifetime of the PDU session either within the same SMF set or, if the Context Transfer Procedures as specified in clause 4.26 of TS 23.502 [3] are supported, between SMFs in different SMF sets.